 Food Waste Composting

 The University’s food waste composting program began in 2004 with the collection of coffee grounds and pre-consumer vegetative food waste from the UW Club and three Housing and Food Services kitchens.
 Since that time, the program has expanded greatly and now includes almost all restaurants and coffee shops on campus.
 Housing and Food Services also has approved compostable serviceware available at all of their food service locations and for events catered by Bay Laurel Catering.
+Effective January 2015, the City of Seattle’s ban on recyclables in the garbage prohibits the disposal of food and compostable paper, including food-soiled pizza boxes, paper napkins and paper towels, in the garbage.

 For a list of buildings with food waste containers, click here.
 All food waste and approved compostable serviceware is consolidated into toters at building loading docks/areas.
 Toters are serviced by our contracted vendor, Cedar Grove Composting, at minimum one time per week.